how to perform left join using selected columns in dplyr

 How to perform left join using selected columns in dplyr

-You can use the following basic syntax in dplyr to perform a left join on two data frames using only selected columns:
+Here is the fundamental syntax structure used in dplyr to perform a left join on two data frames while ensuring only specified columns are included from the secondary table:

 library(dplyr)